 Additionally, a subscription to Switch Online allows you to access a deep library of retro NES and SNES games along with NSO exclusives like Tetris 99 and Super Mario Bros.
 35.

-In this list, we’ll be highlighting the best games on Nintendo Switch Online, including the best NES games, best SNES games, and best free games on Nintendo Switch Online.
+In this list, we’ll highlight the best games included with Nintendo Switch Online, including the best NES games, best SNES games, and best free games on Nintendo Switch Online.

 Table of ContentsShow

 It will take some time to heal after the loss of Super Mario Bros.
 35 from NSO’s library, but at least it’s succeeded by one of the most iconic franchises in video game history.

 Pac-Man 99 is a battle royale game that maintains the series’ maze chase gameplay but spices things up by turning ghosts Pac-Man eats into Jammer Pac-Man that get sent to other players.